bombasticSlacks/Aspirant/Game/Handling-Equipment.md

 Generally, looted items can be used by players, however in some cases they may be worn or potentially need adjustment.

 ### Looted Armour
 In almost all cases, looted armour will not fit you.
-Ill-fitting armour reduces [[Armour#Reaction Penalty]] by 2 and requires an armourer to adjust it.
+Ill-fitting armour reduces [[Armour#Defense Penalty]] by 2 and requires an armourer to adjust it.

 ### Looting Creatures
 In most cases, a dead creature will have
-* Enough meat to save the party from having to eat other food during the current or next [[Telling-The-Story#Travel Segment]], after that, it is assumed the meat spoils.
+* Enough meat to save the party from having to eat other food during the current or next [[Travelling#Travel Segment]], after that, it is assumed the meat spoils.
 * Some [[Bits]] or other [[Materials]]

 ### Quest Rewards